Conformal Inference for Online Prediction with Arbitrary Distribution Shifts: Methodology

 \subsection{Adaptive conformal inference}

-The methodology developed in this article builds upon the adaptive conformal inference (ACI) algorithm proposed by Gibbs and Cand\`es \cite{Gibbs2022}.
+The methodology developed in this article builds upon the adaptive conformal inference (ACI) algorithm proposed by \cite{Gibbs2021}.
 This procedure accounts for non-exchangeability by treating the quantile of the conformity scores as a tunable parameter that can be learned in an online fashion.
-More concretely, let
+More concretely, let $\mathcal{D}^y_t$ denote our estimate of the conformity score distribution at time-step $t$ with imputed value $y$.
+For instance, in our experiments we will often use the empirical distribution of the most recent $r$ conformity scores, $\mathcal{D}^y_t = \frac{1}{r} \sum_{i=t-r+1}^{t}\delta_{S_i^y}$ (recall that standard conformal inference would take $r=t$).
+Let